Why Won’t My Nintendo Connect to the Internet?

 There you have it!
 Following these steps should help resolve your internet connection issues with your Nintendo console.
 Remember to also check for hardware issues or software bugs by contacting Nintendo support.
 We hope you’ve found this article helpful in resolving your connectivity woes.
 Happy gaming!

-- What is the meaning of remastered version?
+- What is the new Fortnite umbrella?